 The first impression level.

-The most basic rule of marketing is to make a good impression.
+The most basic rule of strategic web design is to make a good impression.
 Quickly!
 If you don’t, you’ll never make it to conversion.
 Doesn’t matter if it’s a business card, a Powerpoint presentation, any other tactical marketing tool… the first step to success is making a good impression.

 So how do you do that on a website?